aleksey-saenko/MusicRecognizer/README.md

 * **Library** - All recognized tracks are stored in the application's library.
 You can filter the track list, create a favorites collection, search for tracks, or delete tracks.
 * **Preferences** - The application has a number of options for customizing its behavior and appearance, which can be found on the settings screen.

-## Tech

-Audile is written in Kotlin and runs on Android 8.0 or higher.
-App architecture inspired by clean arch practices.
-The application is modularized with a feature-based approach (definitely overkill for such small app).
-UI completely written in Jetpack Compose with MVVM pattern in Material3 design.
-The app uses the AudioRecord/MediaCodec API for audio recording and encoding.
-Stack: Kotlin, Coroutines, Jetpack Compose, Hilt, WorkManager, Room, OkHttp, Moshi, DataStore, Coil, Junit.

 ## Screenshots
 [<img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/00.png" width=200>](./fastlane/metadata/android/en-US/images/phoneScreenshots/00.png "Recognition screen")
 [<img src="./fastlane/metadata/android/en-US/images/phoneScreenshots/01.png" width=200>](./fastlane/metadata/android/en-US/images/phoneScreenshots/01.png "Track screen")